Installation of libremail

 The man files are provided not compressed, which makes it possible to

 see their real physical contents.
-On the other hand, the pages of man
+On the other hand, the man pages

 of Libremail occupy approximately 200 Kbytes by language.